Jacob Meyers Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.31 team ERA that ranks 17th among all league pitching staffs.
+- The Angels have the 19th-ranked team ERA across all league pitching staffs (4.40).

-- Angels pitchers combine to allow 64 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Angels rank 17th in baseball in home runs surrendered (66 total, 1.1 per game).

-- Sandoval makes the start for the Angels, his 11th of the season.
-He is 3-4 with a 3.42 ERA and 36 strikeouts in 55 1/3 innings pitched.
+- Canning (4-2) takes the mound for the Angels in his ninth start of the season.
+He has a 4.89 ERA in 42 1/3 innings pitched, with 39 strikeouts.

-- His most recent time out came on Sunday against the Miami Marlins, when the left-hander went six innings, surrendering two earned runs while allowing eight hits.
+- In his most recent appearance on Tuesday, the righty threw six innings against the Chicago White Sox, allowing three earned runs while surrendering six hits.

-- In 10 games this season, the 26-year-old has amassed an ERA of 3.42, with 5.9 strikeouts per nine innings.
-Opponents are hitting .231 against him.
+- The 27-year-old has amassed a 4.89 ERA and 8.3 strikeouts per nine innings in eight games this season, while allowing a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.